Broomsedge Control

 Treatment

-Broomsedge is best removed manually but if you have a large infestation you may not have the time or the energy to be pulling or cutting down all of them.
+Broomsedge is best removed manually, but if you have a large infestation, you may not have the time or energy to pull or cut down all of them.
 This is when chemical control would be best.

-Be careful when spot treating so you don't get the chemical on your desired grasses as any non-selective herbicides will kill all vegetation it comes into contact with.
+Be careful when making applications so you don't get the chemical on your desired foliage, as any non-selective herbicides will kill all vegetation it comes into contact with.

-Quali-Pro Glyphosate Plus Herbicide is a contact kill herbicide that will eliminate any weed it comes into contact with including broomsedge.
-Formulated with the active ingredient glyphosate 41.0%, this non-selective product will control weeds without leaving behind a residual in the soil of lawns and other terrians.
+Quali-Pro Glyphosate Plus Herbicide is a contact-kill herbicide that eliminates any weed it comes into contact with, including broomsedge.
+Formulated with the active ingredient glyphosate 41.0%, this non-selective product controls weeds without leaving behind a residual in treated areas.

 Determine how much product to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
-For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
+To do this, measure the length and width of the treatment area in feet, then multiply them together (length X width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acres).

 Prevention